 Normally, I would not point out that this book exists, as I often use a variety of additional textbooks in preparing my lectures, and I would be afraid that, by listing those additional books on my syllabus, some students might think that I was somehow suggesting that they should buy those books as well.

-In this case, however, I will make an exception because Prof. Smith has very generously put the entire contents of this textbook online in html format.
-According, when I cover material from this book, you might want to read the online version of that material as well:
+In this case, however, I will make an exception because Prof. Smith has very generously put the entire textbook online.
+According, when I cover material from this book, you might want to read the online version of that material as well; a link to the book is on the class web page.